Safety Index Synthesis with State-dependent Control Space: Numerical Study

 \subsection{Results}

-We set $v_\mathrm{min}=w_\mathrm{min}=-1$, $v_\mathrm{max}=w_\mathrm{max}=1$, $\eta=0.1$ and design the agent to avoid the radius of $d_\mathrm{min}=1$ within the origin.
-We implement \Cref{problem:nonlinear} in MATLAB using \verb|fmincon| as the solver and apply the PSD condition by enforcing non-negative eigenvalues of $Q_i$ with tolerance $1e-6$.
-For each synthesized safety index, we apply the safe control law \eqref{eq:safe_control_law} to a simulated navigation task with random initial state and goal locations and set $dt=0.01$ seconds.
+We set $v_\mathrm{min}=w_\mathrm{min}=-1$, $v_\mathrm{max}=w_\mathrm{max}=1$, $\eta=0.001$ and design the agent to avoid the radius of $d_\mathrm{min}=1$ within the origin.
+We implement \Cref{problem:nonlinear} in MATLAB using \verb|fmincon| and apply the PSD condition by enforcing non-negative eigenvalues of $Q_i$ with tolerance $1e-6$. \revcolor{The eigenvalues are computed in parallel for each $Q_i$ using} \verb|parfor|.
+For each synthesized $\phi_n$, we apply the control law \eqref{eq:safe_control_law} to a simulated navigation task with random initial state and goal locations and set $dt=0.01$ s.
 We employ a proportional controller to generate the nominal control $u^r$ and find a safe control $u$ with minimal deviation (i.e., $\cJ(u) = \|u-u^r\|$).
 Considering numerical errors, we randomize the variable initialization and repeat for $10$ times.

 We report in \Cref{tab:example_res} the mean and standard deviation of the solution $k$, SIS solving time, whether the agent lands in the safe set (see \Cref{def:safe_set}) before the task ends, and the number of safety violations ($\phi_0>0$) since entering the safe set per task trial.
 It is evident that our SIS approach can robustly generate safe control laws that satisfy finite-time convergence ($100\%$ landing in the safe set) and forward invariance ($0$ safety violations) with respect to the safe set.